Tianshi-Lian/ascension/README.md

 # Ascension
-A game about ascending through the six planes of heaven
+A game about ascending through the seven planes of heaven

 ## Application
 - [**ascension**](ascension/): The main application for the game